agustinlozano/agustinlozano/README.md

 **Software Engineer** & **Full-Stack Dev**. 💻

 2+ years experience as a frontend developer with a background in building, testing, and maintaining web-based applications.
-Able to provide the company with problem-solving abilities, understanding of web performance, strong communication skills, and agile development.
-Hard-working individual, a team player, ongoing learning.
+Problem-solving abilities, understanding of web performance, strong communication skills, and agile development.

-I'm keen on working in innovative tech setups, contributing values that align seamlessly with the company culture.
+I'm eager to work in innovative tech environments that fit the company culture.

 • **Frontend service & skills**